 Of the 12 required courses, at least four (4) courses must be taken in the student's primary field of interest and at least two (2) in the secondary field.
 Students should work with their advisors to identify primary and secondary fields by the end of the second year.
+Students are encouraged to explore courses beyond those offered by the Art History department.
 Up to three (3) graduate courses may be taken outside the department, as approved by the student's advisor.